-Ambient Light Rejection and Acoustic Dampening and important elements for any projection room or studio.
+Ambient Light Rejection and Acoustic Dampening are Important Elements for Any Projection Room or Studio.

 A quality projection screen will reject ambient light and bounce most of the light from the projector back to the viewer.
-Did you know that your wall and ceiling should do the same?
+Did you know that your walls and ceiling can do the same?
 The light that scatters off the screen bounces onto the adjacent walls and ceiling creating a halo around your screen.
 This halo causes what's known as "washout" on your projection screen.
-The light around your screen reduces perceived image contrast and leads to eye fatigue as you squint or by excessive pupil constriction.
+The light around your screen reduces perceived image contrast and leads to eye fatigue as you squint or use excessive pupil constriction.

 Studio Color Correction

 Professional editing has always about achieving a baseline and creating an effect.

 Ambient light off walls and ceilings will carry the hue or color of those walls.
 This hue can, in turn, tint the projected image on the projection screen.
 Color shift, as it is called, directly affects your projector's percieved color reproduction.

 We use a specialized filler to "fluff" the coating.
 This process not only greatly expands the coating with micro pockets but enhances light absorption.
 This coating is unlike anything out there.
 Wall and Ceiling can be rolled or sprayed and leaves a silky smooth finish.
 It's designed specifically to stop light from bouncing off of walls and ceilings making your image sharper, brighter and with greater contrast.

 Description: Our Wall and Ceiling coatings have a noticeable ability to absorb room echoes and eliminate most 1st phase bounce in a typical 4 wall theater environment.

 STC RATING: +5.0